AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ### Background image

-When creating social media (Meta) ads, a background image is used along with text and a brand logo overlay.
-To ensure the image scales correctly, Meta ad templates require specifying an `aspect ratio`.
+When designing ad for Meta, it is important to use a background image complemented by text and a brand logo overlay.
+To guarantee proper scaling of the image, Meta ad templates require specifying an `aspect ratio`.
 In this context, you can provide only one image field.

 ## Template preview